mlopstemplates/acr_template/readMe.md

 Following secrets are credentials required to access azure container registry.
 - REGISTRY_PASSWORD
 - USERNAME

-to generate these using the below command
+To generate these use the below command in azure CLI
 ```sh
 # Replace {service-principal-name}, {subscription-id} and {resource-group} {container-registry-name} with your
 # Azure subscription id and resource group name and any name for your service principle and container registry being used